Board of Directors

 The Board of Directors, with the aid of the school Leadership Team, makes major policy decisions and sets the direction of the school.
 Each member serves on at least one subcommittee in addition to their place on the general Board.
 Directors assess the overall performance and financial health of the school, assuring that all resources are being used for the purposes for which they were intended.
 They formulate the school’s mission and ensure that it is upheld and advanced through their review of strategic plans, major commitments, and the annual budget.
 The Board of Directors also supports the school’s job acquisition and fundraising efforts through personal and professional connections throughout the region.
 They strive to enhance and promote the public image of the school throughout the Richmond community.

-Christopher Habenicht serves as Secretary of the Boards of Cristo Rey Richmond High School.
+Christopher Habenicht is currently the Chair of the Boards of Cristo Rey Richmond High School, having served two years.
 He practices law with the firm of MeyerGoergen, PC, after having practiced with the firm of Hopson, Habenicht and Cave and its successors for 35 years.
 Christopher attended Catholic schools in Richmond from Kindergarten through high school.
 He graduated from the University of Notre Dame and received his law degree from Washington & Lee University.
 Professionally, Christopher has been active in bar activities having served on the Council of the Virginia State Bar (VSB), and on and as Chair of the VSB Committee on Lawyer Discipline.
 He has been on the Executive Board of the Heart of Virginia Council of the Boy Scouts of America since 2006 and served as President of the Council in 2013-2015.
 Christopher has been an active member of The Cathedral of the Sacred Heart for many years and has served on and as Chair of the Finance Council, on and as Chair of the Pastoral Council, and on various other committees that have helped to set up the Cathedral for a second century of service to the Diocese and the Richmond area.

 Mr. Gerardo served as Director for Community Commitment and Social Investments for the Bon Secours Health System from 2006 to 2018.
 In addition to overseeing the community benefit functions of the health system, he was responsible for Bon Secours’ community investment and grants programs, as well as outreach efforts in the communities of Bon Secours.
 For twelve years he led the health system’s efforts to bring about healthy communities in vulnerable neighborhoods.
 In 2013, he oversaw Community Health Needs Assessments for 14 Bon Secours hospitals, and did so again in 2016.
 With Treasury Services of Bon Secours, he led the system’s impact investing work (Community Investment Program) which placed $34 million through financial intermediaries to support housing, economic development, and support structures in communities served by Bon Secours Health System.